New Feature! Japanese text parser works for custom texts and YouTube, acting as a reading assistant and translator. Check it out!

 Processing keyword: Verb つもり (〜tsumori)

-Using the Wrong Verb Form: Remember to use the dictionary form of the verb before adding つもり.
+To express the intention not to do something, use the ない-form of the verb before つもり.
+Formation:

 Public Alpha version Open Source (GitHub).
 This site is currently undergoing active development.
 You may (will) encounter bugs, inconsistencies, or limited functionality.
 Lots of sentences might not sound natural.
 We are progressively addressing these issues with native speakers.